mateussouzaweb/kvm-qemu-virtualization-guide/Docs/07 - Windows Virtualization.md

 **Network:**

+- For Windows, there are basically 3 network interfaces models on Qemu: ``virtio``, ``igb`` and ``e1000e``.
-- Network interface model type must be ``e1000e`` if you want to have internet in the OS install process.
+- You must set the network interface model as  ``igb`` or ``e1000e`` to have internet access during the Windows installation process.
-- If you are having issues connecting to the network, it is recommended change the model type from ``virtio`` to ``e1000e``, but ``virtio`` will always have more performance.
+- Once Windows has been installed, install the VirtIO drivers and set the network as ``virtio`` because this model will always have more performance than others - supports 10G networks for example.
-- If you are having issues streaming the VM to any other device, this maybe is not a network issue.
+- If you are having issues streaming the VM to any other devices, this maybe is not a network issue.
 Try disable the GPU Scheduler on "Settings" > "Display" > "Graphics" > "Change default graphics settings" first and see if that solves the problem.

 **Sample XMLs:**